ktbaek/Excess-deaths-Denmark/README.md

 interval is calculated.
 A broad interval will “normalize” all the pre-pandemic variation, whereas a narrower interval will normalize some (or none) of the pre-pandemic variation.
-The interval I have chosen (95%, 1.96 times standard deviation) normalizes “most” of the observed pre-pandemic variation (see **Figure 6**).
-This is a subjective choice that depends on what one aims to measure.
+The interval I have chosen (95%, 1.96 times standard deviation) normalizes almost all of the observed pre-pandemic variation (see **Figure 6**).
+This is a subjective and somewhat arbitrary choice that depends on what one aims to measure.

 Excess deaths were back-calculated from the excess death rates using the age and sex stratified quarterly population numbers.